stuttrup/Project-13/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly stable, in addition to restricting traffic to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+  - What aspect of security do load balancers protect?
+    Load balancers help defend against (DDos) attacks by having multiple paths and backups of the same servers.
+An advantage of using load balancers is the ability to remove unhealthy or broken servers from the pool until they are restored.

+  - What is the advantage of a jump box?
+    The Jump Box allows all administrators and users to access devices in a separate security zone.
+This allows us to control the access between devices.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_